robinsonvs/challenge-handle-with-api-external/README.md

-# Challenge - Writing an External Integration
+# Writing an External Integration

 Integrating with external partners via APIs is the rule nowadays.
 Commonly they are modern and well design... but sometimes they are not!